All Episodes

 Did you see the lady on there that said that she'd been privy to a conversation with Senator Helms?

-Actually, I think she said Strom Thurmond.
+Actually, I think she said Strom Thurman.

-Oh, I'm sorry, Strom Thurmond.
+I'm sorry, Strom Thurmond.

 Thank you.

-Yeah, and you know, that's not really altogether that remarkable.
+And, you know, that's not really altogether that remarkable.

-I can imagine somebody sitting down, doing his knob-twisting routine with his headphones on, and suddenly he comes across something that he recognizes as being reasonably interesting.
+I can imagine somebody sitting down doing his knob twisting routine with his headphones on, and suddenly he comes across something that he recognizes as being reasonably interesting.

-It doesn't mean that he was Looking for Strom Thurmond, it's just that he got Strom Thurmond.
+It doesn't mean that he was looking for Strom Thurmond.

-And it doesn't mean that he was spying on Strom Thurmond to see what kind of sexual appetite he has at the age of 96 or anything like that, marrying a much younger woman.
+And it doesn't mean that he was spying on Strom Thurmond to see what kind of sexual appetites he has at the age of 96 or anything like that, marrying a much younger woman.

-A pretty prominent guy at that time, and still at this time.
+A pretty prominent guy at that time and still at this time.

-Guess who I'm listening to.
+Guess who I'm talking, or guess who I'm listening to.

 There is a list of those words floating around, by the way.

-It should be the official list.
+Should be the official list.

-The official list starts off with...
-Have you seen it?
+The official list starts off with.

 Oh, sure.